Ryan-Rhys/The-Photoswitch-Dataset/README.md

 has a maxima for the stated isomer.
 Measurements are carried out in solution with the compounds dissolved in the ‘irradiation solvents’.

+**DFT-computed pi-pi-star/n-pi-star wavelengths** (units = nanometers): DFT-computed wavelengths at which the pi-pi*/n-pi* electronic transition has a maxima for the stated isomer.

 **Extinction coefficient**: See “D. W. Ball, Field Guide to Spectroscopy, SPIE Press, Bellingham, WA (2006)” for an introduction into the Beer-Lambert Law and its applications in photochemistry.